SomeGuyWhoLovesCoding/Zenith-FNF-Public/readme.md

+# Welcome!

-This engine offers ultra performant, cross-platform, and very clean gameplay experience in mind and has global scripting support, a brand new chart editor, and minimal screen tearing when not on vsync. **WARNING: Won't be fully compatible with MacOS, as it's still untested!!!**
+This engine offers ultra performant, cross-platform, and very clean gameplay experience in mind and has global scripting support.

+**WARNING: This project won't be fully compatible with MacOS as it's still untested!!!**

+**WARNING 2: I'll be doing some weird stuff with code to get maximum performance.**

+**So, if some stuff gets vile and causes a crash, undo what you've changed.
+The commits can be reverted in the repository if you are actually contribute to this project.**

-**We recommend you to use Haxe 4.2+**
+**Also, we recommend you to use Haxe 4.2+.
+(Read the description of the Emitter haxelib)**

-To compile on hasklink/jit, [read this.](https://haxe.org/manual/target-hl-getting-started.html)
+To compile on HL, [read this.](https://haxe.org/manual/target-hl-getting-started.html)

 # Libraries needed to compile this engine